firebase/firebase-ios-sdk/README.md

 tvOS, macOS, watchOS and Catalyst.

 For tvOS, checkout the [Sample](Example/tvOSSample).
-For watchOS, currently only Messaging and Storage (and their dependencies) have limited support.
+For watchOS, currently only Messaging, Storage and Crashlytics (and their dependencies) have limited support.
 Checkout the [Independent Watch App Sample](Example/watchOSSample).

 Keep in mind that macOS, tvOS, watchOS and Catalyst are not officially supported by Firebase, and this